omdevteam/om/docs_src/docs/advanced_documentation.md

 When the function finishes running and processing the data, the processing node transmits the returned Python tuple to the collecting node.
-How the nodes communicate with each other, and which protocol they use to do so (MPI, ZMQ, etc.) is determined by the Parallelization Engine, retrieved by each node from the Processing Layer at startup.
+How the nodes communicate with each other, and which protocol they use to do so (MPI, ZMQ, etc.) is determined by the Parallelization Engine, retrieved on each node from the Processing Layer at startup.

-Once it has transferred the data to the collecting node, each processing node retrieves the next data event and the cycle begins again.
+Once a processing node  has transferred the data to the collecting node, it retrieves the next data event and the cycle begins again.

 The collecting node executes the `collect_data` function implemented by the Monitor